China and Peru relations after

 Source: Peru’s Customs Office:

-Table 2: Exports from Peru to mains partners in Asia members of APEC (in million dollars) (FOB)
+Table 4: Peru imports from main partners in Asia members of APEC (on

 1993